 Thanks to gentle nursery slopes and beginner zones by the Pernerlift and Bobby’s Monster Park, Obertauern is prime territory for novices.
 English-speaking ski schools foster a stress-free introduction, while wide, open blues around the Sonnenlift or Schaidbergbahn provide an ideal stepping-stone once basic turns are mastered.

-With roughly 100 km of pistes dominated by blues and reds, intermediates can comfortably explore Obertauern’s terrain.
+With roughly 100 km (62 mi) of pistes dominated by blues and reds, intermediates can comfortably explore Obertauern’s terrain.
 The Tauernrunde circuit offers scenic variation, and many runs flow smoothly into one another, minimising downtime on lifts.
 Families and intermediate groups often enjoy the green variant of the loop, weaving through Fairy Tale Park and the whimsical Geisterbahn ghost train.

 Though not the steepest resort in Austria, advanced skiers discover challenging pockets: